 You’ll see the Edge Hotel featured in my post on my favorite places to eat and drink in Clearwater, but since it is a hotel, you might as well just go ahead and stay here.

-The Edge is also located on the South Beach end of the island and features, among other things, an awesome rooftop bar and restaurant with amazing views (like this post’s featured image).
+The Edge is also located on the South Beach end of the island and features, among other things, an awesome rooftop bar and restaurant with amazing views (pictured above).
 They offer a couple of ocean-side pools, a 9/10 satisfaction rating, free WiFi, free buffet breakfast, 173 smoke-free guest rooms, and gorgeous ocean views.

 Luxury: Wyndham Grand